 And then my wall was broken.
 His diagnosis complete.
 We shared a few more words and I took two of his poems to take home to my boyfriend and roommate.

-The hidden gems–they can be life-changing.
-And the best part is–they don’t solicit.
+Those small hidden gems–they can be life-changing.